BenNatIh/ECE1508_RL_Project/README.md

 Project:
 Controlling Robotic Arm with RL

+Baseline:
+To run the pid controller run pid_controller.py, To modify the params look into run_all_pid_baselines.
+You can modify seeds, noise levels, eval_fraction, max_episode_steps and eval episodes

 PPO:
 To train the PPO agent run main_ppo.py.
 Inside the file to change rewards from dense to sparse. change line 19 from TASK = 'reach-dense' to TASK = 'reach'.
 Can also toggle using noisy obervations or HER by changing USE_NOISY_OBS and USE_HER respectively.